mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 I did run in some small problems with the url initialization though.
 Since it only does the old switcheroo once, any web workers that start before that will not have the new connection to PgBouncer.
 The same problem comes up when your web workers spawn from an environment other than the one that had its configuration updated.

 ### Procfile
 Now it's time to put everything in a Procfile and get it running on Heroku.
-Since we use three different wsgi servers, I had to do this for each one seperately.
+Since we use three different wsgi servers, I had to do this for each one separately.
 As you will see each server has it's unique way of doing this.
 All our setups contain a `web` entry which will be the wsgi server, behind Nginx, using PgBoucer for database connections.
-The 'worker' entry will be our task queue worker for handling asynchronous and scheduled tasks.
+The `worker` entry will be our task queue worker for handling asynchronous and scheduled tasks.
 We use [Django Q](https://django-q.readthedocs.org), but it should also work with [Celery](http://www.celeryproject.org/) or any other worker of your choice that's going to be using lots of database connections.

 #### Gunicorn
 This is fairly straightforward.
 We use `start-nginx` to start `start-pgbouncer-stunnel`, which in turn should start gunicorn.
-If anyone knows how to set the wsgi module in the configuration file, please leave a comment.
-I really don't like these long lines.
+By the way; if anyone knows how to set the wsgi module in the configuration file, please leave a comment.

 {% highlight bash %}
 # Heroku with nginx, pgbouncer, gunicorn and django-q